-Four directors are to be elected to serve until the 2002 Annual Meeting of Shareholders or until their successors are elected and qualified.
+Three directors are to be elected to serve until the 2003 Annual Meeting of Shareholders or until their successors are elected and qualified.
 Unless authority to vote is withheld as to any nominee, the individuals named as proxies on the proxy card will vote for the election of the nominees listed below or, in the discretion of such individuals, will vote cumulatively for the election of one or more of the nominees.
 The Board of Directors has no reason to believe that any nominee will be unable to serve as a director.
 If any of the nominees should become unavailable, your shares will be voted for a Board-approved substitute, or the Board may reduce the number of directors.
-W. Lester Bryan and Paul A. Redmond retired as directors and executive officers in 1998.